This Could Lower Your Monthly Student Loan Payment — but Is It Worth It?

 Who Are These Plans Designed For?

-Income-based repayment plans are designed for borrowers who have a high amount of debt compared to their income, according to the White House.
-Borrowers can apply through the U.S. Department of Education, which will factor in your discretionary income and the size of your family to determine your monthly payment amount.
+Borrowers can apply through the U.S. Department of Education, which will factor in your discretionary income and the size of your family to calculate your monthly payment amount.
 You may have no monthly payment at all.

 Since your monthly payment is based on your income and family size, your payment will change over time.
 Bottom line: Every year, you must send in updated information about your situation, even if there’s been no change.